 The Peach Factory has been a part of the Azusa community for more than 30 years.
-Held at Slausen Park, this after-school ministry targets children from the Lee Elementary School area.
+Held at Slauson Park, this after-school ministry targets children from the Lee Elementary School area.
 Peach Factory volunteers interact with the children through arts, crafts, sports, and other enjoyable activities.
 A guiding philosophy for the staff is to create a safe, nurturing environment charged with fun and creativity.
-For more information, please contact Chantal Frank at firstname.lastname@example.org or call the Office of Ministry and Service at (626) 812-3028.
+For more information, contact Chantal Frank at email@example.com or call the Spiritual Life at (626) 815-3855.

 Presidential Signatures Project

 This project partners students in upper-division history classes at APU with Advanced Placement (AP) high school history students to research and document the eras surrounding the U.S. Presidents.
 Lessons created are piloted in local fifth grade classrooms.
 The project is creating the foundation for a proposed “Encounter with History,” a fifth-grade interactive field trip based on the Presidential Signatures collection at APU.

 This is a service-learning component for an upper-division social work class.
 APU students work in pairs leading a treatment or task group in an organization or agency.
 Groups are facilitated in a variety of settings, from local school districts to support groups for stroke survivors.

 This 10-week program places approximately 100 upper-division liberal studies and teacher education majors per semester in classrooms to serve as teacher’s assistants.
 Students are currently serving throughout Azusa Unified School District, as well as schools in the Covina Valley, Duarte, and Glendora school districts.